Hekski/u06-Recipe-app-frontend/README.md

   - Messeges and alerts from backend needs work
   - Deployment
   - Numbers button on frontpage is not working
+  - This readMe and documentation
+  - Probably other stuff...

 ## Getting started